Strasbourg: Where France and Germany Collide!

 Les Douze Apotres; 7 Rue Merciere.

 Probably the most famous of Strasbourg bars and a bit of gem (as well as a tourist trap).
 Situated opposite the cathedral.
+A chic local brasserie in a historic building, with craft beers, outdoor tables and daily breakfast.

 Les Freres Berthom; 1 Place De Trippiers, Two streets south of Les Douze Apotres.